JSC-TBC-Bank/swift-style-guide/README.md

 ### Dictionary and Array Initialization

-When initializing collections, type inference can be useful, but it's important to ensure clarity and consider compiler performance.
-Use untyped literals for simple collections and be explicit with empty and nested collections.
+When initializing collections, leverage type inference for simple cases but specify types for empty and nested collections to enhance clarity and compiler performance.

 **Recommended ✅**